amethyst-studio/Huntly/README.md

 6. Search for "Huntly" by xCykrix.
 7. Install the Plugin!

-You can now do "/huntly" in chat to open the Main Window.
+You can now do a main command in chat to open the Main Window.
+I recommend doing this in Alliance Chat or Tell to avoid accidental bleeds of commands.

+- /scout

 ## Development